POSYDON-code/POSYDON/docs/_source/components-overview/machine_learning/initial_final_interp.rst

-To load a pretrained interpolator we need to pass in the ``filename`` argument into the ``IFInterpolator`` constructor which specifies the path to a .pkl file where the pretrained interpolator can be loaded from.
-POSYDON provides various pretrained models whose corresponding .pkl files can be found in the data directory of the POSYDON repository.
+To load a pretrained interpolator we need to pass in the ``filename`` argument into the ``IFInterpolator`` constructor which specifies the path to a :samp:`pkl` file where the pretrained interpolator can be loaded from.
+POSYDON provides various pretrained models whose corresponding :samp:`pkl` files can be found in the data directory of the POSYDON repository.

 .. code-block:: python